EDUCATION

 PROFESSIONAL INTERESTS

-Since 1981 I've been involved in interpretation of the AVHRR data from the NOAA polar orbiting satellites, since mid-90's I began to work also with data from geostationary satellites Meteosat and GOES, and from the end of 90's also with the MODIS data.
-From the very beginning of my meteorological career I have focused at research of deep convective storms as seen from satellites, particularly in the 3.7/3.9 micron bands (check this site).
-Between 1994 and 1997 I collaborated on this topic with couple of friends from NSSL (National Severe Storms Laboratory) in Norman, Oklahoma (MOST project - Multispectral Observations of Storm Tops).
-Our contacts and friendship last even nowadays.
+Since 1981 I've been involved in interpretation of the AVHRR data from the NOAA polar orbiting satellites.
+Since mid-1990's I began to work with data from geostationary satellites Meteosat and GOES, from the end of 1990's with MODIS data (Terra and Aqua satellites), data from the CloudSat and CALIPSO satellites (in combination with the previous ones), and most recently data from VIIRS instrument of the NPP and JPSS (NOAA-20 and 21) satellites.
+Since the very beginning of my meteorological career I have been focused at research of deep convective storms as seen from satellites, particularly in the 3.7 - 3.9 micron bands (check this older site).
+Between 1994 and 1997 I collaborated on this topic with several friends from National Severe Storms Laboratory in Norman, Oklahoma (MOST project - Multispectral Observations of Storm Tops).
+The topic of satellite observations of storm tops is my prime professional interest even nowadays, collaborating on this namely with EUMETSAT and colleagues from several other institutions and countries.

-These trips and contacts had a great influence on my notion of severe storms and on my personal feelings about these - as a matter of fact, I find convective storms being one of the most spectacular natural phenomena.
-Though severe weather is not that frequent in the Czech Republic as is over the U.S. Great Plains or some other parts of the Earth, we also do have tornadoes, downbursts, and damaging hailstorms here (visit our web page devoted to these).
-Since not too much is known about occurrence of supercell storms and their accompanying weather in Central Europe, we have been trying recently to learn more about their local character and climatology, namely within a frame of various national research grants.
-However, this is going to be a long-term effort...
+The trips to Oklahoma had a great influence on my notion of severe storms and on my personal feelings about these - as a matter of fact, I find convective storms being one of the most spectacular natural phenomena.
+Though severe weather is not that frequent in the Czech Republic as is over the U.S. Great Plains or some other parts of the Earth, we also do have supercells, tornadoes, downbursts, and damaging hailstorms here...
+As not too much was known about occurrence of supercell storms and their accompanying weather in Central Europe, since the end of 1990's we had been trying to learn more about their local character and climatology, namely within a frame of various national research grants.
+We also have very good relations with still-growing community of Czech storm chasers and spotters, who contribute to these efforts significantly (see e.g. this site).

 Since 1993 I've been giving classes about weather satellites and convective storms to students of meteorology from the Faculty of Mathematics and Physics, Charles University.
-Occasionally I also give lectures at training workshops of EUMETSAT.
-I am a member of the Czech Meteorological Society.
+Occasionally I also give lectures at various international training workshops or courses organized by EUMETSAT.
+More information about my professional work and interests can be found in my CV or in the list of publications.
+In 2023, I was very pleased to receive the ESSL's Nikolai Dotzek Award for my long-term contributions to satellite observations of convective storms.

 PRIVATE INTERESTS AND PERSONAL INFORMATION

-And since I don't want to resemble (after all that all-day sitting in front of my PC or laptop) a bulky boulder rolling over around our Sun, I occasionally do some biking and hiking.
-My wife's name is Stáňa, she works at Prague's planetarium, we have no kids.
+And since I don't want to resemble (after all that all-day sitting in front of my PC or laptop) a bulky boulder rolling over around our Sun, I occasionally do some hiking, alone or with my wife Stáňa - either in the surroundings of Prague or elsewhere within the Czech Republic, or in other, more distant parts of the world.
+Stáňa worked at Prague's planetarium, we have no kids.
 We live at south part of Prague, at place called Kačerov.